 CLAIM TAX CREDITS: Use this guide to find out how to claim tax credits until you qualify to claim Universal Credit.

-New claimants for tax credits should order a claim form by either:
+New claimants for tax credits should order a claim form by (either):

 The claim form is not for informing the Tax Credit Office about changes that affect your tax credits.
 Singles can apply for tax credits as well as a couple for a 'joint claim'.

-Claimants cannot get Tax Credits and claim for Universal Credit at the same time.
+As a benefit claimant, you cannot get Tax Credits and claim for Universal Credit at the same time.

 What happens when you call to ask for a claim form?
 The Tax Credits Office want some basic information from you before they send the form.